IBM-Cloud/gp-python-client/README.md

 Getting started
 ---------------
 To get started, you should familiarize yourself with the service itself.
-A good place to begin is by reading the [Quick Start Guide](https://github.com/IBM-Bluemix/gp-common#quick-start-guide) and the official [Getting Started with IBM Globalization ](https://www.ng.bluemix.net/docs/services/GlobalizationPipeline/index.html) documentation.
+A good place to begin is by reading the [Quick Start Guide](https://github.com/IBM-Cloud/gp-common#quick-start-guide) and the official [Getting Started with IBM Globalization ](https://cloud.ibm.com/docs/services/GlobalizationPipeline) documentation.

-The documentation explains how to find the service on Bluemix, create a new service instance, create a new bundle, and access the translated messages.
+The documentation explains how to find the service on IBM Cloud; authentication mechanisms supported; create a new service instance; create a new bundle; access the translated messages.

 Demo
 ----